drkameleon/nim-webview/README.md

 ## Example

-To get an idea of how simply it to use, have a look at our *test.nim*:
+To get an idea of how simple it to use, have a look at our *test.nim*:

 ```nim